"Humor has to surprise us; otherwise, it isn't funny."

 Gekkan Shoujo Nozaki-kun is about a high school girl, Sakura Chiyo, who has a crush on her schoolmate, Nozaki Umetarou, a shoujo manga artist.
 She tried to confess to him but was mistaken as a fan of his manga and ended up as one of his assistants.
 Then, revolving around these two, the story goes on.

 Sounds a lot like a typical shoujo romance, right?
-Let me correct that, GSNK is all about comedy, categorized as a shounen no less.
+Let me correct that, GSNK is all about comedy.
 Bits of cute moments here and there but mainly comedy and it's done right.

 The best parts, however, are their relationships and their interactions.
 Thanks to the creativeness of the author, this group of characters plays off of each other so well you can randomly throw any two or more of them in a normal high school life situation, add some shoujo manga related topic, think from their perspectives, let them converse for a while and get a laugh or two out of it.